vkreji/focus-space/README.md

 # focus_space

 Minimalist focus timer and task manager.
-Built with React and Tailwind CSS.
+Built with Javascript and Tailwind CSS.